 Samuel Morley was ahead of his time in recognising the enormous social benefits of encouraging a love of reading at an early age.
 There is now a wealth of research showing that children who read for pleasure on a regular basis do significantly better in maths, vocabulary and spelling than those who rarely read, giving them an academic advantage that lasts their whole lives.
 For many children, establishing a reading habit would be impossible without access to a well-stocked, well-run children’s library like the one first created by Samuel Morley.

 Nottingham can take tremendous pride in the pioneering role it had in promoting children’s literature and literacy and I think Morley’s library deserves commemorating with an official blue plaque.

 Next year, 2022, is a particularly appropriate year to commemorate the library as it will be the 140th anniversary of its opening.
 And, with Nottingham’s new Central Library, which aims to include ‘the best children’s library in the country’, opening around the same time, it’s the perfect time to celebrate the city’s commitment to promoting children’s literature and literacy past and present.

 Nottingham’s proposed new Central Library, located on the site formerly occupied by the Broadmarsh Shopping Centre and bus station, aims to be ‘the best children’s library in the country’.
 (Image: NCC)

 Xenia Students, the building’s current owners, have confirmed that they are happy to have a plaque fixed to their building and Read on Nottingham, the local hub of the National Literacy Trust, have joined the call for this landmark of UK children’s literacy to be commemorated in this way.
-So I’m hoping that Nottingham Civic Society (who administer blue plaques in Nottingham) will look favourably on the proposal when we approach them later this year.
+So I’m hoping that Nottingham Civic Society (who administer commemorative plaques in Nottingham) will look favourably on the proposal when we approach them later this year.